sajeetharan/AzureBootCampAppInsights/README.md

 	![019 That's a warning][19]

 And that's all there is to it.

+Also look at the Solution named Final to have an understanding of adding Custom Telemetry to identify the Correlation and dependency mappings using AppInsights.

 # Demo 2 & 3 - Data Analysis with Jupyter Notebook and integration with AppInsights
 ## Lets dive into jupyter notebook with some basic data analysis